 Torque can associate properties with nodes to aid in identifying groups of nodes.
 It's typical for a site to conglomerate a heterogeneous set of resources.
 To identify the different sets, properties can be given to each node in a set.
 For example, a group of nodes that has a higher speed network connection could have the property ib.
-Torque can set, update, or remove properties either dynamically with qmgr or by manually editing the nodes file.
+Torque can set, update, or remove properties either dynamically with gmgr or by manually editing the nodes file.

+'''

-- 4.2.1 Run-time Node Changes page 155
+4.2.1 Run-Time Node Changes - page 128

+'''
-- 4.2.2 Manual Node Changes page 155

-- 4.2.3 Adding Memory to a Node page 155
+- 4.2.2 Manual Node Changes page 128 - 4.2.3 Adding Memory to a Node page 129

-4.2.1 Run-time Node Changes
+4.2.1 Run-Time Node Changes